 A lot of the HVAC guys I work with use both: equipment financing for the big-ticket stuff like vehicles and commercial units, and working capital for everything else.
 I'd recommend doing the same if you've got mixed needs.

 Staring at a $40K equipment quote wondering how to cover it without draining your account?
-See what you qualify for in 60 seconds — no credit pull, no commitment.
+See what you qualify for in 60 seconds — soft-pull pre-qualification, no commitment.

 Requirements depend on the lender, but here's the general baseline: